Sangwon Suh

 Sangwon Suh is an American industrial ecologist.

 Early life and education

-Suh was born to Kyongja An and Jaeyong Suh in Seoul, South Korea, where he spent his childhood.
+Suh was born in Seoul, South Korea, where he spent his childhood.
 Suh served the South Korean military (army) and was discharged as a sergeant.
 Suh completed his Bachelor of Science and Master's degree in environmental engineering from Ajou University in South Korea.
 Following this, he moved to the Netherlands and enrolled at Leiden University for his PhD.

 Career

 During his PhD research, Suh contributed to two books, The Computational Structure of Life Cycle Assessment and Handbook on life cycle assessment: operational guide to the ISO standards.

 Upon completing his PhD (cum laude), Suh taught in the Department of Civil and Environmental Engineering at Carnegie Mellon University for one year before joining the University of Minnesota College of Food, Agricultural and Natural Resource Sciences as an assistant professor.
 While there, Suh used a life-cycle assessment approach to quantify the environmental effect of products and services.
 He analyzed 44 greenhouse gas emissions among about 500 product and service groups throughout the United States economy and determined that service sectors produced less than 5% of the nation's overall greenhouse gas emissions directly, while 37.6% of the nation's total greenhouse gas emissions were generated directly and indirectly to support service sectors throughout the supply chain.
 Suh contributed to the development of methods and data for quantifying climate change and other environmental and natural resource impacts of producing, using, and disposing of goods and services.
 In particular, Suh and his colleagues contributed to the development and applications of input-output LCA (EIO-LCA) and its combination with process analysis, called hybrid approach.
 In 2009 Suh published an edited volume, Handbook of Input-Output Economics in Industrial Ecology.

 In 2009, Suh's research team was the first to compare water use in corn-ethanol production on a state-by-state basis.
 As a result, he was awarded the McKnight Land-Grand Professorship in 2009 and 2010 by the University of Minnesota, and received the International Society for Industrial Ecology's Robert A. Laudise Prize.
 Due to his research, Suh was appointed as one of the 28 members of the International Resources Panel of the United Nations Environment Programme.